TeamCstudios/TeamCstudiosAdventure/README.md

 # TeamCstudiosAdventure

-Welcome to Team Cstudios Adventure, the RPG game about Team CStudios!
+Welcome to Team Cstudios Adventure, an RPG game about Team CStudios!

-Join the discord chat to talk about Team Cstudios Adventure! https://discord.gg/X2m5ZcS
+Join the discord chat where we will post announcements or discuss the game! https://discord.gg/X2m5ZcS

 We are currently in Full release of Episode 1, alpha of Episode 2, and prealpha everywhere else!